-A final issue we need to consider is the possibility that businesses hold ‘soft power’ over media outlets due to the volume of their business with media outlets as advertisers or customers.
+A final issue we need to consider is the possibility that businesses hold “soft power” over media outlets due to the volume of their business transactions with media outlets as advertisers or customers.
 This power may translate into a channel of influence over politicians, even though the businesses do not directly control the outlets in any legal sense.
 A media outlet may be willing to serve a large advertiser by tilting coverage in favor of a politician whom the advertiser favors.
-Tentatively, we think that such ‘soft power’ is never as problematic as outright control over media outlets.
-While an outlet may be sensitive to the interests of a large advertiser, or attentive to requests from a large customer, this is not tantamount to full control of the media outlet.
-The media outlet will always retain discretion; it will always be more sensitive to losses emanating from tilted coverage; and the business will never dominate as strongly as when it controls the outlet.
-Additionally, even to the extent that the business can impact editorial decisions and the like, when the business does not directly control the outlet, this will entail transaction costs.
+Tentatively, we think that such “soft power” is never as problematic as outright control over media outlets.
+While an outlet may be sensitive to the interests of a large advertiser, or attentive to requests from a large customer, this is not equivalent to full control of the media outlet.
+The media outlet will always retain discretion; it will always be more sensitive to losses emanating from skewed coverage, and the business will never dominate as strongly as when it controls the outlet.
+Additionally, even to the extent that the business can influence editorial decisions and the like, when the business does not directly control the outlet, this will entail transaction costs.
 The need to interact with an external entity increases the probability that the campaign will be detected by the public and regulators, increasing its price and decreasing its efficacy.
-Thus, we believe that this kind of ‘soft power’ is inferior to direct control over a media outlet as a mechanism of influence, and is thus much less of a concern.
-However, this too is an issue we will need to address.
+Thus, we believe that this kind of “soft power” is inferior to direct control over a media outlet as a mechanism of influence, and is thus much less of a concern.
+Nevertheless, this too is an issue we will need to address.